Skip to Main Content Go to Sitemap

 The Pain Management, Research and Education Centre (Pain Centre) is a leading international paediatric centre specializing in pain prevention and treatment.
 We aim to prevent and minimize pain for all children in a family-centered environment by fostering collaboration, excellence, integrity, and innovation between interprofessional teams that integrate clinical care, education, and research.

-The SickKids Pain Centre is one of only two institutions in the country with certification from ChildKind, an international organization that recognizes health-care institutions that provide excellent pain care for children.
+The SickKids Pain Centre is one of only four institutions in the country with certification from ChildKind, an international organization that recognizes health-care institutions that provide excellent pain care for children.
 The Centre is also Central Canada’s regional hub for the national mobilization network, Solutions for Kids in Pain (SKIP)

 Pain Centre Organizational Chart (PDF)